vsilverman/insight/README.md

 5. Provision and Deploy
 6. Customer

 Terraform and Packer handles steps 4 and 5.
 However, we still need a CI/CD tool (e.g., Jenkins) to handle steps 2 and 3, and to automatically trigger Terraform and Packer to perform steps 4 and 5.
-CI/CD using Jenkins is summarized below:
+The implementation of CI/CD using Jenkins is summarized below:
 * Developer pushes code into source Git repository.
 * Jenkins detects the change and automatically triggers:
     + Packer to build the AMIs in the staging environment.